berndkamplanyline/anyline-livecodingtest-android-igor-graca/README.md

 Anyline Livecoding is a barebones scaffolded Android App to use as a starting point to integrate the Anyline SDK.

+## Before the Interview

+If you're given this task ahead of the Interview, please check out the repo and make sure that you can successfully build and run the app contained within.
+You are not required to implement the task ahead of the interview.
+If you decide to do so ahead of the Interview, we will review the code you implemented together.
+Otherwise we will implement the task during the Interview.

 ## Usage

 Check out the repo and open with Android Studio.